jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_gridstoolbar.md

 ## Copy to clipboard

-Copy the Spotlight grid to the clipboard then paste from the clipboard to the desired destination – as text within a text editor.
+{% include inline_imageClient.html file="tb_grid_clipboard.png" alt="Copy to clipboard" %} Copy the Spotlight grid to the clipboard then paste from the clipboard to the desired destination – as text within a text editor.

 {% include tip.html content="You can select to copy the whole table, the selected row, column or cell." %}

 ## Show, hide and order columns

+{% include inline_imageClient.html file="tb_grid_organizecolumns.png" alt="Show, hide and order columns" %} Show or hide columns and choose the order in which to display columns.

 Control | Description
 --------|------------